sponchpop: Population synthesis to investigate volatile sulfur as a fingerprint of gas giant formation histories: Introduction

 Hot Jupiters represent ideal laboratories for testing sulfur chemistry models due to their extreme atmospheric conditions and observational accessibility.
 Their close-in orbits result in atmospheric temperatures exceeding $1000\rm K$, where sulfur-bearing species achieve chemical equilibrium and become detectable through transmission and emission observations \citep{hobbs2021}.
 Critically, at these temperatures, sulfur species remain in the gas phase above the photosphere, making atmospheric abundances observed in transmission spectroscopy a reliable proxy for the complete atmospheric and envelope inventory of sulfur \citep{fu2024}.
 This absence of sulfur condensation at observable pressures distinguishes hot Jupiters from cooler gas giant planets where sulfur may condense below the photosphere, obscuring bulk composition.

 JWST's infrared capabilities have already begun revealing substantial sulfur in both Hot Jupiter and Neptune atmospheres that cannot be explained by refractory-only models.
 The detection of sulfur dioxide in WASP-39b's atmosphere by JWST represents a breakthrough in exoplanet atmospheric chemistry \citep{alderson2023, tsai2024, powell2024}.
 JWST has also detected hydrogen sulfide ($\mathrm{H_2S}$) in HD189733b's atmosphere, providing the first direct measurement of reduced sulfur species in an exoplanet \citep{fu2024}, and sulfur dioxide in warm Neptune WASP-107b \citep{dyrek2024}.
 These discoveries demonstrate that several reservoirs of sulfur in exoplanet atmospheres are detectable, and may provide new constraints on models of planet formation and atmospheric chemistry.
+The Ariel mission may eventually substantially expand the sample of exoplanets thus chemically characterised \citep{tinetti2022}.

 These discoveries extend to our Solar System, where our understanding of Jupiter's atmospheric sulfur remains incomplete despite decades of study.
 Jupiter's atmosphere contains water, methane, hydrogen sulfide, ammonia and phosphine, with deep tropospheric measurements implying enrichment in carbon, nitrogen, and sulfur \citep{bolton2017}.
 The contrast between Jupiter's hidden sulfur chemistry and clear exoplanet detections highlights the fact that Jupiter's thermodynamics presents a distinct barrier to constraining the abundance of condensible species in it's atmosphere.